seanrayburn/Portfolio/Brightspace-Documentation.md

 - Reuse SCORM objects in multiple locations to optimize space.
 - Use Import/Export/Copy Components to add a part or a whole course containing SCORM objects to another course in Brightspace.

-**Note**: The new and legacy SCORM solutions can be used at the same time.
+<ins>Note:</ins> The new and legacy SCORM solutions can be used at the same time.
 However, we recommend not using both solutions in the same course as it can cause confusion and be difficult to administer both.

 Brightspace is SCORM 1.2 and SCORM 2004 compliant.
 SCORM can be used with mobile devices if the SCORM object works on mobile devices.
 Access the non-mobile version of your site to make the best use of the SCORM object.